Audiovisual installation

 The invisible pollution of the seas

-Under the surface the oceans are noisy and have been for millions of years.
-Almost all sea creatures contribute to the polyphonic chorus of the underwater world with their sound signatures.
+The oceans have been noisy for millions of years, and this noise is not just a background hum.
+It is a polyphonic chorus, with sound signatures from almost all sea creatures.
 Sound dominates underwater.
-It is the light of the oceans.
-It illuminates the depths of the seas for the animals.
-They use sound in the same way that humans use light to visualise their surroundings.
-Sound is vital for marine life.
+It is the light of the oceans, illuminating the depths for the animals.
+They use sound like humans use light to perceive their surroundings.
+Sound is vital for sea creatures.

-In the darkness of the seas, sound waves play a crucial role in the communication, navigation and orientation of marine creatures.
-Sound waves, which travel faster and further in the water than in the air, are used by animals to mate and find their way through the vastness of the seas.
-Man-made noise interferes deeply with this communication process; ship sonars and engines, deep-sea mining, military manoeuvres and munitions blasts are causes of the so-called noise pollution of the world's oceans.
-Invisibly destructive, the force of sound waves sometimes kills marine life directly, or leads to images of dead whales washed up disoriented on coasts and beaches.
+In the darkness of the oceans, sound waves play a crucial role in the communication, navigation and orientation of marine life.
+Sound waves, which travel faster and further in water than in the air, help animals to find each other for mating and to find their way through the vastness of the oceans.
+Noise caused by humans has a profound effect on this communication process.
+It is clear that ship sonars and engines, deep-sea mining, military manoeuvres and munitions blasting cause what is known as noise pollution in the world's oceans.
+Invisible and destructive, the force of sound waves kills sea creatures directly or leads to images of dead whales washed up disorientated on coasts and beaches.

-In a three-part podcast from The Guardian, Chris Watson takes us into the world of marine underwater sounds and explores the threat of anthropogenic noise:
+In a three-part podcast from the Guardian, Chris Watson takes us into the world of marine underwater sounds and examines the threat posed by anthropogenic noise.

 More information on noise pollution in the oceans and what to do about it can be found here: